clmangham/covid_19_forecasting/readme.md

 ## Content

-  1. Inspect correlations between demographic factors and COVID-19 prevelance
+  1. Inspect correlations between demographic factors and COVID-19 prevalence

   2. Implement LSTM model for COVID-19 forecasting and evaluate on state and county-level data